Xethron/migrations-generator/README.md

 Run `php artisan help migrate:generate` for a list of options.

+## Changelog

+Changelog for Laravel Migrations Generator

+### 24 March: v1.1.0
+* Ability to add entries into the Migrations Table, so that they won't be run as they already exist.
+* Convert Blobs to Binary fields
+* Minor Code Changes

 ## Thank You

 Thanks to Jeffrey Way for his amazing Laravel-4-Generators package.
 This package depends greatly on his work.